Enduring Times of Testing, Trials, and Suffering

 Luke 22:39-46 ESV

-We see from Acts 1 that after He suffered, He appeared to many people.
-He was proving to them that He was alive in order to show them how to live, and to show that all of us who choose to believe in Him, may enter into eternal life.
+We see in Acts 1 that after He suffered, He appeared to many people, giving them undeniable proof that He was alive.
+Through this, He showed them how to live and demonstrated that all who choose to believe in Him may enter into eternal life.

 1 In the first book, O Theophilus, I have dealt with all that Jesus began to do and teach, 2 until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen.
 3 He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God.